 Remove the cheesecake from the pan when you’re ready to serve it.
 Release the clasp slowly and run a knife around the edges if necessary.
-Using a long, offset spatula, you’ll probably be able to slide the cheesecake from the pan bottom onto a serving plate, but if it sticks, warm the bottom by holding it over hot water for about 15 seconds to melt the butter just enough to release the crust from the pan.
+Using a long, offset spatula, you should be able to slide the cheesecake from the pan bottom onto a serving plate.
+NOTE: if it sticks, warm the bottom by holding it over hot water for about 15 seconds to melt the butter just enough to release the crust from the pan.

 Recipe excerpted with permission from Moosewood Restaurant Table Cookbook.